Dsar-gh/aws-bootcamp-cruddur-2023/journal/week4.md

 #### [`db-seed`](https://github.com/Dsar-gh/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/db-seed)

-In the new `db-seed` file, the following lines are added.
+In the new `db-seed` file, the following lines are added, to fill the tables in our Cruddur DB with some mock data.

 ```sh
 #! /usr/bin/bash